rmercer33/cmi-notes/acol/d.07.md

 that no matter how small this cosmic territory may be, it will still at times give way to awareness of the All of Everything.

+## Particularity

+Being whole is being all you are.
+Being all you are is what the elevated Self of form represents.

+You are now called to discover how to exist in form without being defined as timebound particularity, a man or woman existing in a particular time in history.

+You can accept the body now as what it is in all its manifestations while not seeing it as "bound" by the particularity of time and space.
+It may still exist in a particular time and place, but this is simply the nature of one aspect of what you are.

 ## Territory of Conscious Awareness

 Thus we begin once again with parameters, with a territory of shared